MPAS-Dev/compass/docs/users_guide/machines/index.rst

 On each supported machine, users will be able to source a script to activate the appropriate compass environment and compilers.
-Most machines support 2 compilers, each with one "flavor" of MPI and the required NetCDF, pNetCDF and SCORPIO libraries.
+Most machines support 2 compilers, each with one or more variants of MPI and the required NetCDF, pNetCDF and SCORPIO libraries.
 These scripts will first load the conda environment for ``compass``, then it will load modules and set environment variables that will allow you to build and run the MPAS model.

+A table with the full list of supported machines, compilers, MPI variants, and MPAS-model build commands is found in :ref:`dev_supported_machines` in the Developer's Guide.
+In the links below, we list only the commands needed to use the default MPI variant for each compiler on each machine.

 .. toctree::
    :titlesonly: